meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 All in all (see [Resources](#resources) for even more info), agents are systems that take a high-level task, use an LLM as a reasoning and planning engine, with the help of contextual info and long-term memory if needed, to decide what actions to take, reflect and improve on the actions, and eventually execute those actions to accomplish the task.

 It's time to see an agent app in action and enjoy some coding.
-Below is a preview of the questions or requests one may ask Gmagent:
+Below is a preview of the questions or requests one may ask Emagent:

-# Example Asks to Gmagent
+# Example Asks to Emagent

 * do i have any emails with attachments?
 * what's the content of the email from LangSmith